zowe/docs-site/docs/user-guide/install-zos.md

 cd $ZOWE_ROOT_DIR/scripts
 ./zowe-start.sh
 ```
+where:

-where _$ZOWE_ROOT_DIR_ is the directory where you installed the Zowe runtime.
+_$ZOWE_ROOT_DIR_ is the directory where you installed the Zowe runtime.
 This script starts the ZOWESVR PROC for you so you don't have to log on to TSO and use SDSF.

 **Note:** The default startup allows self signed and expired certificates from the Zowe Application Framework proxy data services such as the explorer server.